 But deliverability is more than just an industry buzzword — it’s a way to measure the success at which an email marketer gets a campaign into subscribers’ inboxes.
 It involves every facet of email delivery: from the technical stuff like ISPs, MTAs, and throttling, to the aspects that you (and your client) can control, like the cleanliness of a list or an email’s content.

-MailChimp has 12 million customers who send 20 billion emails every month to recipients all around the world, so it’s crucial that we have the infrastructure and resources to support that type of volume.
+Mailchimp has more than 12 million customers who send 20 billion emails every month to recipients all around the world, so it’s crucial that we have the infrastructure and resources to support that type of volume.
 For 15 years, as we’ve been developing products that empower businesses, we’ve also been working hard to build out a secure, reliable infrastructure behind the scenes.